 - You’ll need to first grab your custom font and if it’s not in @font-face format you will have to format it correctly.

 - Create a new folder called “fonts” in your child theme and add your new formatted, web-ready fonts inside.

-- Import your new fonts in your child theme’s style.css file or copy and paste into the field at Theme Panel > Custom CSS.
+- Import your new fonts in your child theme’s style.css.
 Example below:

-Now you can add the following function to your child theme and tweak it to include your custom font or fonts.
+Now you can add the following function to your child theme’s functions.php file and tweak it to include your custom font or fonts.
 This will add it to the Typography options drop-down so you can select it in the theme options and it will output the correct CSS for you – sweet!